kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module7-modelbasedconfig.md

 # Model-Based Configuration

 In this subsection we will design and provision the Wireless Controller with model-based configurations to augment the wireless settings of WLAN's.
 Whenever a new WLAN or a configuration change is made, the change will need to be provisioned to the controller using this process.
-The Model-Based Configurations may be added to the wireless profiles to modify settings for the wireless SSID that are provisioned by Cisco DNA Center.
+The Model-Based Configurations may be added to the wireless profiles to modify settings for the wireless SSID that are provisioned by Catalyst Center.

 The various use cases for model-based configuration are as follows: